kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   user for what's needed, set the ticket to "Incomplete" due to 'Not Enough Info.'

 * Duplicate.
+If the issue is clearly the same as another report
-  - If the issue is clearly the same as another report, mark one as duplicate of the better reported (or older) issue.
+  - mark one as duplicate of the better reported (or older) issue.
   - If there are existing tickets that sound very similar, make sure they are mentioned in a comment.
 Ask the reporter(s) to review those and identify if it is indeed a dupe, or if not to then